thosangs/dbt_incremental_agg/README.md

 2. **Progress to Version 2** (`make demo-02`) to introduce incremental event processing concepts
 3. **Finish with Version 3** (`make demo-03`) to showcase Spark's partition overwrite capabilities
 4. **Use `make demo-late-data`** to download older months and show how Version 3 handles late-arriving trips correctly
-5. **Query in SQLPad** to visualize results and demonstrate the SQL interface:
+5. **Query results** using any SQL client that supports JDBC connections to Spark:
    ```sql
    SELECT * FROM analytics.agg_daily_revenue_v3 ORDER BY trip_date DESC LIMIT 30;
    ```